ajdafeta/ai-executive-assistant/README.md

 ## License

-MIT License - see LICENSE file for details
+Apache 2.0 - see LICENSE file for details

 ## Support